Favorite Opening Lines

 To Kill a Mockingbird by Harper Lee is fraught with issues, and it’s also an excellent work of fiction that shows the loss of childhood innocence bit by painful bit.
 Lines and scenes from this book live rent free in my head.
 The line is direct, like our protagonist Scout.
 It has a circular beginning and teases a dramatic incident in that first line.
 He got his arm broken; he didn’t break it.
 Had his elbow broken how??
 By whom?!

 Marley was dead, to begin with.

 In no uncertain terms, no matter what happens next, Jacob Marley in Charles Dickens's A Christmas Carol is dead.
 There is a finality to start off this story; no Victorian flowery prose.
-But this isn't just a ghost story, but rather a time-travel, redemptive arc that all starts because Marley is dead, and his ghost wants to save Scrooge from the same fate.
+But this isn't just a ghost story, but rather a time-travel, redemptive arc that all starts because Marley is dead, and his ghost wants to save Scrooge from the same fate he suffers.
 Without Marley's death, without this declarative statement---that’s not ironic like Austen’s--Scrooge can’t be saved.

 Austen, Lee, and Dickens are impossible acts to follow but, hopefully, I haven’t done myself a disservice in sharing the first line of my full-length Pride and Prejudice variation that will come out early next year.

 Here I am, sitting in my bed-gown, my hair out of curl and hanging about my face, staring at my sickly reflection.

 What's up with our girl?
 Is she going to be okay?
 What's got her thinking such un-lively, un-Elizabeth-like thoughts?
 I'll be back in a few months with more details about this new story.